AdobeDocs/document-cloud-learn.en/help/sign/sign-usecase/recipes.md

 jira: KT-8200
 exl-id: 7f6edd52-c3fc-4cf0-af84-c956db3bd008
 ---
-# Use case recipes
+# Use cases

-Speed up your organization's digital workflows with these government and commercial e-signature examples.
-Click to view a PDF with resources and details on how to set up these specific e-signature use cases.
+Explore how various organizations are using Acrobat Sign to transform their organization's digital workflows with these real-world use cases.

 ## What's new